Sola-ris/jax-rs-client-test/README.md

 * JsonPathRequestMatchers
     * Matchers that evaluate a JsonPath expression against the request body
 * XpathRequestMatchers
-    * Matchers that evaluate a XPath expression against the request body
+    * Matchers that evaluate an XPath expression against the request body

 Custom request matchers can be implemented as a lambda and can access the current `ClientRequestContext`.
 All implementations must throw an `AssertionError` if the incoming request does not match and return if it does.

 For example:

 [@formatter:off]: #